 SDSU is accredited by Western Association of Schools and Colleges.

-This comprehensive 52.5-hour classroom course will prepare students to perform as an EKG Technician and sit for the American Society of Phlebotomy Technician (ASPT) Electrocardiograph (EKG) Technician exam.
+This comprehensive 52.5-hour classroom course will prepare students to perform as an EKG Technician and sit for the EKG Technician (CET) exam through the National Workforce Career Association (NWCA).
 Students will learn the role and the function of the EKG Department in a variety of settings to include hospitals, mobile services, medical clinics, and offices.
 They will also learn medical terminology as it relates to electrocardiography, learn about the care and safety of patients, and how to prepare a patient for monitoring.
 Students will practice with EKG strips to gain a basic understanding of the heart’s anatomy and electrical conduction system.
 They will also learn how to interpret EKG monitoring, equipment operation and troubleshooting, and 12-lead placements.

 This comprehensive program trains students to assist physicians by performing functions related to the clinical responsibilities of a medical office.
 Instruction includes preparing patients for examination and treatment, routine laboratory procedures, the technical aspects of phlebotomy, and the use of the electrocardiograph (EKG) machine.
 Students will review important topics including phlebotomy, EKG, pharmacology, professional workplace behavior, ethics, and the legal aspects of health care.
 This program includes 140 hours of classroom lecture and hands-on labs and a 160-hour clinical externship opportunity at a local healthcare service provider for students who qualify.